shadybraden/loggifly/README.md

 # Logsend Configuration

-You can find the docker compose file [here](https://github.com/clemcer/logsend#installation-via-docker-compose).
-But first you should create your config file.
 While there are some settings you can set via environment variables most of the configuration for Logsend happens in the config.yaml file.
+You can find the installation walkthrough [here](https://github.com/clemcer/logsend#installation-via-docker-compose) if you are impatient and want to skip the config explanation.

 ---